-"Our ancestors survived without a formal court of justice by following traditional and appropriate laws for peace.
+Our ancestors survived without a formal court of justice by following traditional and appropriate laws for peace.
 People shouldn't say that our traditional laws are outdated; they worked.
-If people think our traditional laws didn't work, they should consider today's much higher rate of crimes and disputes."
+If people think our traditional laws didn't work, they should consider today's much higher rate of crimes and disputes. -Mary Anulik Kutsiz

-- Mary Anulik Kutsiz76

-Inuit and RCMP share a history, in the sense that many of the events that shaped their pasts unfolded at the same time and place, even though the impacts and experiences were personal and singular.
-Both groups were being bombarded with messages that the north was destined for major development and that they needed to either move aside or take positions in support of new, comprehensive economic and political agendas.
+Inuit and RCMP share a history, in the sense that many of the events that shaped their pasts unfolded in the same time and place, even though the impacts and experiences were personal and singular.
+Both groups were being bombarded with messages that the North would be developed and that they needed to either move aside or take positions in support of new, comprehensive economic and political agendas.
 For the RCMP, this meant that officers were expected to focus on law enforcement near military bases and other places where Inuit were arriving in growing numbers.
 For Inuit, who found themselves suddenly living year-round in settlements, this meant continuous exposure, without any support, to dozens of laws in a justice system that was both new and complicated.

-In their long history in the Qikiqtani Region, the RCMP viewed themselves as guardians of Inuit, enforcers of Canadian laws and values, and interpreters of a new political, economic and cultural system that was always believed to be just around the corner.
+In their long history in Qikiqtaaluk, the RCMP viewed themselves as guardians of Inuit, enforcers of Canadian laws and values, and interpreters of a new political, economic, and cultural system that was always believed to be just around the corner.
 For Inuit, however, police in the local detachment or on patrol embodied an outside world that was imposing strange and inappropriate laws and practices on Inuit life.
-Individual officers, who rotated in and out of detachments every two or three years, could be sympathetic, mean, reliable or unpredictable.
+Individual officers, who rotated in and out of detachments every two or three years, could be sympathetic or mean, reliable or unpredictable.
 Some officers caused great distress in communities and families due to personal actions and behaviours.
 Inuit were unable-or afraid-to challenge the RCMP directly.
-Also, as the RCMP admitted in its report, RCMP and Inuit Sled Dogs, many officers were paternalistic in their attitudes and behaviours; they acted as though they knew what was better for Inuit than Inuit themselves.
+Also, as the RCMP admitted in its report RCMP and Inuit Sled Dogs, many officers were paternalistic in their attitudes and behaviours-they acted as though they knew what was better for Inuit than Inuit themselves.

-As Inuit memories and written records show. many RCMP officers shared a strong admiration for Inuit skills, knowledge, and culture, and, in many instances, individual officers lobbied the federal government on behalf of Inuit.
-Police officers requisitioning supplies, traveling great distances to get medical help, and stretched rules to issue relief.
-In general, however, paternalism, coupled with immense authority and the power to enforce laws that made no sense in the cultural and environmental context of the region, created an imbalance in the relationship between Inuit and RCMP.
+As document records and Inuit memories show, many RCMP officers shared a strong admiration for Inuit skills, knowledge, and culture, and in many instances individual officers lobbied the federal government on behalf of Inuit.
+Police officers requisitioned supplies, travelled great distances to get medical help, and stretched rules to issue relief.
+In general, however, paternalism, coupled with immense authority and the power to enforce laws that made no sense in the cultural and environmental context of Qikiqtaaluk, created an imbalance in the relationship between Inuit and RCMP.
 As a result, Inuit ended up doing things they did not want to do, or resisted and ignored laws.
-The RCMP found it very difficult, for example, to hire special constables when other jobs were available, noting that Inuit exhibited "some reluctance" to take jobs with the RCMP.77
+The RCMP found it very difficult, for example, to hire special constables when other jobs were available, noting that Inuit exhibited "some reluctance" to take jobs with the RCMP.

-As the longest standing relationship between government and RCMP, a more thorough examination of this history is called for.
-The history is needed both for the sake of RCMP serving in the north, so they can better understand how their predecessors' actions have affected Inuit.
+The RCMP has served as the longest-standing agent of the federal government in Qikiqtaaluk.
+For this reason alone, a more thorough examination of the shared history is called for.
+The history is needed both for the sake of RCMP serving in the North, so they can better understand how their predecessors' actions have affected Inuit, and for Qikiqtaalungmiut, to provide them a with a more balanced history about important issues, such as the enforcement of liquor laws and the treatment of Inuit women, than what has so far been made available.